 Dundee City Outcome Dundee City Indicator Frequency / Type / Source Baseline (2006/07) Local Target Create a city where crime is reducing and where people are safe and feel safe.
-Reduce crime (cat1-5).
-(Council Plan) Annually, SPI 2006/7 15,512 Reduce Number of instances of vandalism Annually Tayside Police TBC reduce Number of reports to police of Youth Causing Annoyance Annually Tayside Police TBC reduce Develop the culture of active citizenship and engagement with local government to regenerate communities and improve local services.
-Reduce the impact on the community of alcohol and substance misuse (menu of local outcome measures) TBC TBC Reduce re-offending rates.
-(Council Plan) Annually, Reduce by 2% by 2008.
-Public awareness and support for their local community plan.
-(Council Plan) Annual DCC Consumer Survey TBC Number and % of residents stating that they are happy with their neighbourhood (ROA) Annually TBC Increase to city average Required actions/commitment by the local partners for these outcomes Establish Local Community Planning Partnerships and deliver local plans Seek sustainable funding for the investments in Community Safety initiatives Develop a plan to tackle drug and alcohol misuse to improve the quality of life in Dundee Deploy the Anti-Social Behaviour Strategy Review the level of youth diversionary activities Review and develop civil contingency arrangements.
-Scottish Government required action/commitment to support delivery of a local outcome Develop a consistent statistical measure o community. n the impact of alcol hol and drug misuse on the
+Reduce crime (cat1-4).
+(Council Plan) Annually, SPI Average of last 3 years audited figures = 12763 Reduction by 8% on 3 year baseline Our people will be satisfied with the quality of, and access to, local services and facilities.
+Number of instances of vandalism Annually Tayside Police Average of last 3 years audited figures = 3586 Reduction by 4% on 3 year baseline Develop the culture of active citizenship and Number of reports to police of Youth Causing Annoyance Annually Tayside Police 2006/07 = 10444 Reduction by 3% on 2006/07 baseline engagement with local government to regenerate communities and improve local services.
+Reduce the impact on the community of alcohol and substance misuse (menu of local outcome measures) TBC TBC

+Amount of influence you feel you have over decisions which affect your neighbourhood Annual Consumer Survey Dec 2008 21% some + great influence increase Public awareness and support for their local community plan.
+(Council Plan) Annual DCC Consumer Survey TBC increase % of residents stating that they are happy with their neighbourhood (ROA) Annually 2007 average 89% (very satisfied) Increase to city average of 89% % of adult population who volunteer regularly Annually, Scottish Household Survey 17% 34% by 2011 Required actions/commitment by the local partners for these outcomes Establish Local Community Planning Partnerships and deliver local plans Seek sustainable funding for the investments in Community Safety initiatives Develop a plan to tackle drug and alcohol misuse to improve the quality of life in Dundee Deploy the Anti-Social Behaviour Strategy Review the level of youth diversionary activities Review and develop civil contingency arrangements.
+Scottish Government required action/commitment to support delivery of a local outcome Develop a consistent statistical measur community.
+Develop a consistent statistical measure on the impact of alcohol and drug misuse on the